Nick Ahmed: Minor leagues

-The Atlanta Braves drafted Ahmed in the second round of the 2011 Major League Baseball draft, 85th overall.
-He played in minor league baseball for the Lynchburg Hillcats in 2012, and was named fastest baserunner in the league by Baseball America.
+The Atlanta Braves drafted Ahmed in the second round, with the 85th overall selection, of the 2011 Major League Baseball draft, 85th overall.
+He spent his first professional season with the rookie–level Danville Braves, hitting .262 across 59 games.
+Ahmed played in 130 games for the High–A Lynchburg Hillcats in 2012, batting .269/.337/.391 with six home runs, 49 RBI, and 40 stolen bases.
+He was named the fastest baserunner in minor league baseball by Baseball America.